Sharing is caring!

 options popular with family and friends of the graduate.

-Let me share a blast from my past with you.
+If you haven’t been to a Hawaiian graduation, let me share a blast from my past with you.

 This was me at my high school graduation just last year. hee hee And let me tell you, there were many of my classmates with many, many more leis than I had on.

 There are two girls in my daughter’s hula halau (school) that are graduating from high school this month.
-Since it’s not easy to buy a flower lei away from Hawai’i, nor is it easy to find the flowers to make a flower lei, I’ve chosen to make a crocheted lei for each of the girls.
+Since it’s not easy to buy a flower lei so far away from Hawai’i, nor is it easy to find the flowers to make a flower lei, I’ve chosen to make a crocheted lei for each of the girls.
 A yarn or ribbon lei is a common keepsake that graduates in Hawai’i hang in their room for years.
-Traditionally you use the school colors to make the lei.
+Traditionally you use the school colors to make a graduation lei.

 It uses the Solomon’s knot stitch. and a size G or H crochet hook.